 - What’s with all the mayo????!!!
 Chileans seem to slather mayonnaise on EVERYTHING!
 Not just a dab here and there.
-I’m talking half a jar.
+I’m talking somewhere close to half a jar.
 Chile is the world’s 3rd largest consumer of mayo per capita!
 That’s a huge accomplishment for a country of only 17 million!
 Learn how to say the phrase “sin mayonesa” (without mayo).

 - Where’s the seafood?
 With such a long coastline and fish and shellfish that can’t be found anywhere else in the world, Chilean food typically consists of lots of meat.
 My Chilean friend couldn’t find an explanation for this.
 (Update!
 Read my post about my Chilean seafood experience!)